 But we didn’t have a Barbie wedding yesterday, we had a frog funeral.
-My ten year old son researched eulogies, prepared the burial site, brought a few teddy bear guests and his sister and I.
+My ten-year-old son researched eulogies, prepared the burial site, and brought a few teddy bear guests and his sister and me.

 This is the short poem my son shared:

 “Love Never Dies…the song is ended, but the melody lingers for Frog Matix.”Zachary Wiedrick